sieve-project/sieve/docs/Demo.md

   0}}'
 ce-diff-previous: '{}'
 ```
-This is how sonar decides when to pause the apiserver3.
-When sonar sees an event belonging to `rabbitmqcluster/default/sonar-rabbitmq-cluster` and contains the sub-map in `ce-diff-current`, and a previous event contains the sub-map in `ce-diff-previous`,
+This is how Sonar decides when to pause the apiserver3.
+When Sonar sees an event belonging to `rabbitmqcluster/default/sonar-rabbitmq-cluster` and contains the sub-map in `ce-diff-current`, and a previous event contains the sub-map in `ce-diff-previous`,
-sonar will pause the apiserver3.
+Sonar will pause the apiserver3.
 Here, `ce-diff-current` basically means the event sets a `deletionTimestamp`, and `ce-diff-previous` does not pose any constraint since it is empty.

-Finally, sonar needs to decide when to restart the controller
+Finally, Sonar needs to decide when to restart the controller
 ```
 se-name: sonar-rabbitmq-cluster-server
 se-namespace: default
 se-rtype: statefulset
 se-etype: ADDED
 ```
-When sonar sees an `ADDED` event belonging to `statefulset/default/sonar-rabbitmq-cluster-server`, it will restart the controller and connect the controller to the paused apiserver3.
+When Sonar sees an `ADDED` event belonging to `statefulset/default/sonar-rabbitmq-cluster-server`, it will restart the controller and connect the controller to the paused apiserver3.

 You will also find the explanation from the `description` field.
-By pausing apiserver3 and restarting controller at the timing above, the controller will behave incorrectly and the unexpected behavior (delete statefulset) gets captured by sonar as a bug report.
+By pausing apiserver3 and restarting controller at the timing above, the controller will behave incorrectly and the unexpected behavior (delete statefulset) gets captured by Sonar as a bug report.